The Soul Dam

 Corridors buckled.

-Far below, in the grievance wing, souls jerked as the Stream convulsed.
-Some were flung upward into the remembering lanes, awake and trapped.
+Far below, in the grievance wing, souls lurched as the Stream convulsed.
+Some were flung upward into remembering lanes, awake and trapped.
 Others were dragged downward into forgetting depths, blanked clean mid-panic.

 The Soul Dam absorbed the blast like a mountain absorbs lightning: scarred, smoking, still standing.